AdobeDocs/analytics-platform.en/help/getting-started/cja-upgrade/cja-upgrade-schema-architect.md

 | Creating a unique "metric field" for every count that you might want | Capture the right facts once (often as enums/booleans/strings), then define metrics as filtered counts in data views |
 | Designing variables to "pre-solve" reporting | Design your schema to reliably capture facts and use data views to solve reporting semantics |

-## Establishing a schema using common attributes
+## Establish a schema using common attributes

 A unified schema across channels becomes possible when you standardize a set of reusable attributes that appear across many events.
 Some examples include: